Azure DevOps pipeline

 displayName: 'Run Kubescape'

-1. Create a "kubescape-scan.sh" in your code repository with the following contents (pointing to the YAML files you are about to scan in the command line instead of *.yaml )
+1. Create a kubescape-scan.sh file in your code repository, and then add the following: (pointing to the YAML files you are about to scan in the command line instead of *.yaml )

 #!/bin/bash